 In our increasingly interdependent world, cultural differences shape the everyday life of individuals as well as large corporations.
 These cultural and linguistic boundaries demand new skills to manage the deterritorialisation of culture, the transnational mobility of both humans and streams of information, and increased interconnectivity through the internet and social media.
 The new Intercultural Studies programme offers these skills.
 The programme prepares students to analyse various different contexts and engage in entrepreneurial activity using their foreign-language skills.
 Students can choose between five different tracks:

 - Intercultural Studies (English)

 - Intercultural Studies (German)

-- Intercultural Studies (Latin America)
+- Intercultural Studies (Latin America and Spain)

 The programme will develop students’ knowledge and skills in languages, intercultural communication and competence, and cultural understanding from the perspective of globalisation.
 Furthermore, the programme contains elements of project management, including the opportunity for a one-semester internship.

 Students will study key contemporary themes from a historical perspective within the fields of culture, language and society.
 The working methods include the study of real-life cases and project-oriented group work.